Pressio/pressio-demoapps/README.md

 - built-in support for a sample mesh: this mean that one can evaluate the residual and Jacobian at a disjoint subset of the mesh cells (this is useful for intrusive ROMs)

-Check the documentation website for more details:
+Click below to check the documentation for more details:

 <a href="https://pressio.github.io/pressio-demoapps/index.html" target="_blank">
     <img src='figures/logo-display.svg' width='90%'>